U.S. Route 30 in Iowa: Central Iowa

-East of the Iowa River is the Meskwaki Settlement, which is home to about 800 Meskwaki Indians and the Meskwaki Casino and Resort.
+East of the Iowa River is the Meskwaki Settlement, which is home to about 800 Meskwaki Native American tribespeople and the Meskwaki Casino and Resort.
 As it heads into the Tama–Toledo area, the expressway bisects the two communities.
 Between the two cities, it meets US 63 at a partial cloverleaf interchange.
 From US 63 it turns to the southeast to skirt Tama's east side.
 It rejoins the former alignment of the highway east of Tama and heads due east, along section lines in Tama and Benton Counties, and does not enter another town for 40 mi.

 Eastern Iowa

 US 30 enters Benton County 9 mi north of Belle Plaine at an intersection with Iowa 21.
 It continues east along a section line, passing the communities of Keystone, Van Horne, and Blairstown.
 3+1/2 mi southwest of Newhall, or 4+1/4 mi southeast of Van Horne, it meets US 218 and becomes a four-lane road.
 US 30 and US 218 travel together due east towards Cedar Rapids, passing Norway and Atkins.
 On the western end of Cedar Rapids, US 30 / US 218 turn to the southeast at the 16th Avenue SW interchange.
 2 mi to the southeast is the Williams Boulevard interchange, where US 151 joins US 30 and US 218.
 For 4 mi, US 30 / US 151 / US 218 is a wrong-way concurrency; that is, where two or more routes heading in opposite directions share the same highway.
 In this instance, US 30 is the main east–west road while US 151 and US 218 are duplicate routes, nominally heading north and south, respectively.
 At the I-380 interchange, US 218 leaves US 30 / US 151 and joins the Avenue of the Saints highway.
 East of I-380, US 30 / US 151 serve as a divider between the Lincolnway Village neighborhood to the south and a light industrial district to the north.